 What is this and why is it good?

-Git-hg Mirror is a simple to use (at least this is the intention) web application to automatically keep a Git and a Mercurial repository or two Mercurial repositories in sync.
+Git-hg Mirror is a simple to use (at least this is the intention) web application to automatically keep a Git and a Mercurial repository or two Mercurial or two Git repositories in sync.
 This allows you to create mirrors of repositories in the other version control system.
 Now why is this useful?
 Because you might prefer to use one of these systems but you find a library, tool or anything that resides in a repo that runs on the other system.
 It's a bit of a hassle to integrate a repository in your own one that runs on the other VCS; Git-hg Mirror makes it possible to maintain an automatically updated mirror so you (and your team!) don't have to go through the hassle of keeping a diverse version control setup.
 Diversity is a good thing but not in your repository!

 Who created Git-hg Mirror?

 Lombiq Technologies is behind Git-hg Mirror.
 Lombiq is a company driven by technology enthusiasts dedicated to open source software development (mostly with .NET and web technologies).
 If you're somebody looking for a creative solution for your software problem (especially if it's web, and even more so if it's Orchard Core/Orchard CMS) then you should definitely get in touch with us, probably right now if it's not already too late!

 What are the configurations that are tested and 100% working?